-Membership in the State Board Supplemental Retirement Plans consisted of the following at June 30, 2020, the most recent actuarial valuation date:
+Membership in the State Board Supplemental Retirement Plans consisted of the following at June 30, 2021, the most recent full actuarial valuation date.
+Since FY22 was a roll forward year, consistent participant data was used for the roll forward.

 Number of Participating Members

 Inactive Members Inactive Members

 (Or Beneficiaries) Entitled To But Not

 Currently Receiving Yet Receiving Active Total

 Plan Benefits Benefits Members Members

 Highline College 15 16 208 239